 Supplements are not meant to treat, cure, or mitigate diseases.
 If a company is claiming that their supplement cures anything, I would question the honesty of their product since they’re claiming something they’re really not legally allowed to claim at all.

-With the amount of supplements floating around these days, you can rest assured that at Herbal Papaya we take our commitment to quality seriously.
+With the number of supplements floating around these days, you can rest assured that at Herbal Papaya we take our commitment to quality seriously.
 Our supplements are kosher, non-GMO, vegan, fair trade, and certified organic products that are carefully prepared to preserve the highest amount of naturally occurring papaya benefits.
 We don’t add artificial dyes or flavors to our products, because we want them to be as natural as possible.

 Most importantly, our products are made at NSF certified facilities that guarantee you can trust what is actually in our supplements.